Ela-May Demircan: Life and career

 Elá-May Melek Demircan was born in 2006 in Crewe, Cheshire.
 She is of Turkish descent.
 Demircan trained at the Helen O'Grady Drama Academy.
 When she was four years old in 2011, she was cast as Leah Barnes in the Channel 4 soap opera Hollyoaks.
 She had no previous acting experience and won the role after her first audition.
 Since Demircan debuted on Hollyoaks, Leah's storylines have included the murder of her mother, Amy Barnes (Ashley Slanina-Davies), her relationship with her adoptive father Ste Hay (Kieron Richardson) and her stepfather Ryan Knight (Duncan James), finding out that they are having an affair, almost dying after drinking too much alcohol, going through her "rebellious teenage years" and becoming a teenage mother, among others.
 During busy periods of filming, Demircan was schooled on set.
 Demircan's mother explained that her filming schedule differed each week, such as when she had to sit school exams, and that Demircan liked working with Richardson and James as they looked after her.
 Demircan said that her plans for the future were to write for television or become a media lawyer.
 It was also reported in 2017 that she likes to read.
 The following year, Demircan that her friends thought that it was "very cool" that she acted in Hollyoaks, which she believed was partly because they noticed her missing school and did not realise that she received tuition on set too.
 The actress also revealed that she wanted to carry on acting.

-Demircan enjoyed working with Kieron Richardson (right) and Duncan James (left), who portrayed her character's adoptive father and stepfather, respectively.
+Demircan enjoyed working with Kieron Richardson (left) and Duncan James (right), who portrayed her character's adoptive father and stepfather, respectively.